 Chair, President and Co-Founder

-Jim Boucher has been, and continues to be one of the most influential and successful Indigenous leaders internationally.
+Jim Boucher continues to be one of the most influential and successful Indigenous leaders internationally.
 Jim believes practice and preservation of one's traditional way of life can occur simultaneously alongside continuous and long-term sustainable oil sands development.
 Jim has effectively built relationships with the oil and gas industry and all levels of government.
 This has built Fort McKay's social and economic strength, facilitated proper consultation and advanced the rights of his community and it's people.

 Jim Boucher was born in Fort McKay, Alberta, a community of about 850 Dene, Cree and Métis on the bank of the Athabasca River.
 The middle child of seven, he is a direct descendant of Headman Adam Boucher who signed Treaty 8 on August 4, 1899.